2ndlook – View From A Square Prism

 In a number of these cases, the fact are different.
 E.g. Ambhi was paid with 25 tons of gold for logistical services to Alexander’s army.
 Alexander Persian advisors warned that the biggest threat to his Persian conquests were the Indians.
 So, Alexander was (seemingly) on a trip to drum up alliances and treaties with Indians.
 His conquest of India the butt of much jokes and ridicule in Greece and Rome – and was disbelieved till at least the Middle Ages.

 Factually, The Invader-Islamic rule in India lasted for around 100-150 years.
-The Lodhis and Mughals were Indic rulers from Afghanistan.
+The Lodhis and Mughals were from Afghanistan – considered as a part of the Indian nation till about 100 years ago.
 Colonial history would like to delink Afghanistan from India – as the British could not conquer Afghanistan.
-The last main land Indic ruler of Afghanistan was Ranjit Singh – in early 19th century.
+The last main land ruler of Afghanistan was Ranjit Singh – in early 19th century.

 4. [...] armored wagons, led by the Taborites, in offensive movements, broke through the enemy lines, firing as they rolled, cutting superior [...]